antomor/mongoose-webtasks/README.md

 # mongoose-webtasks #

-This application is a demo app that represents an example of usage of the libraries mongoose and webtask.
+This application is a demo app that represents an example of usage of the libraries *mongoose* and *webtask*.
 For more info about the tools:

 * [webtask.io](https://webtask.io)